 Managing an IT infrastructure in a city or well-connected location is relatively simple.
 But what about places that fall outside of this remit?

-Challenging locations, such as those in remote or inhospitable environments, create issues for companies in many sectors.
+Challenging locations, (sometimes referred to as "The Edge"), such as those in remote or inhospitable environments, create issues for companies in many sectors.
 Data storage, and the seamless sharing of it between sites, is one particular headache that requires complex and costly workarounds.
 From power supply difficulties and slow internet and/or lack of bandwidth, appropriating an effective IT architecture is particularly challenging.

 The IT Infrastructure Wish List